-- 1. Regional competition shall take place at on-campus sites or alternative sites approved by the Division I Baseball Committee. - 2.
-The committee shall attempt to place regional tournaments so that maximum national balance can be obtained, preferably at least one regional in each of the five Division I baseball regions. - 3.
-Prospective host institutions must submit a minimum financial guarantee of \$50,000, which shall be 75% of the estimated net receipts as submitted on the hosting proposal (online proposed budget). - 4.
-Once that guarantee is met, the committee shall consider the additional criteria as listed in Bylaw 31.1.3.2.1. - 5.
-Lights are highly recommended at all prospective regional sites.
-These lights should meet the NCAA standards found by clicking on the "NCAA Broadcast Manual and Policies" link at NCAA.com/media. - 6.
-The committee will consider previous crowd control and behavior of the prospective host institution.
+- 1. Regional competition shall take place at on-campus sites or alternative sites approved by the Division I Baseball Committee. - The committee shall attempt to place regional tournaments so that maximum national balance can be obtained, preferably at least one regional in each of the five Division I baseball regions. - New for 2025: Prospective host institutions must submit a minimum financial guarantee of \$75,000, which shall be 75% of the estimated net receipts as submitted on the hosting proposal (online proposed budget). - 4.
+Once that guarantee is met, the committee shall consider the additional criteria as listed in Bylaw 31.1.3.2.1. - Lights are highly recommended at all prospective regional sites.
+These lights should meet the NCAA standards found by clicking on the "NCAA Broadcast Manual and Policies" link at ncaa.com/media. - 6.
+New for 2025: Host sites will now be required to have permanent restrooms for fans to be considered to host. - The committee will consider previous crowd control and behavior of the prospective host institution.